wlxin-nus/UrbanGraph/README.md

 This repository contains the official PyTorch implementation and the **UMC4/12 Dataset** for the paper: **\[UrbanGraph: Physics-Informed Spatio-Temporal Dynamic Heterogeneous Graphs for Urban Microclimate Prediction\]**.

-Our work introduces T-DRGCN, a computationally efficient spatio-temporal forecasting architecture, coupled with a novel physics-informed dynamic graph representation for highly accurate urban microclimate prediction.
+Our work introduces UrbanGraph, a computationally efficient spatio-temporal forecasting architecture, coupled with a novel physics-informed dynamic graph representation for highly accurate urban microclimate prediction.

-**Introduction** *Increasing exposure to extreme heat threatens the sustainability of global urban settlements.
-However, accurate urban microclimate forecasting is hindered by the failure of existing methods to account for the time-varying nature of physical interactions among urban elements.
-To bridge this gap, we introduce a physics-informed dynamic graph representation and a computationally efficient spatio-temporal forecasting architecture, T-DRGCN.
-Our graph representation explicitly encodes time-varying physical processes, such as shadowing and wind convection, into the graph topology, demonstrating strong generalization capabilities across multiple prediction targets.
-To rigorously evaluate our framework, we construct a new high-fidelity benchmark dataset, UMC4/12, covering 12 hours of microclimate and thermal comfort data for 396 urban plots in Singapore.
-Experiments show that our T-DRGCN architecture achieves competitive predictive performance (a 1.42% reduction in RMSE) compared to the next-best baseline while significantly reducing computational overhead: theoretical computations (FLOPs) are reduced by 13.0%, with training and inference times shortened by 33.4% and 25.3%, respectively.
-Our work provides a new method and benchmark for urban microclimate research.*
+**Introduction** *With rapid urbanization, predicting urban microclimates has become critical, as it affects building energy demand and public health risks.
+However, existing generative and homogeneous graph approaches fall short in capturing physical consistency, spatial dependencies, and temporal variability.
+To address this, we introduce UrbanGraph, a physics-informed framework integrating heterogeneous and dynamic spatio-temporal graphs.
+It encodes key physical processes—vegetation evapotranspiration, shading, and convective diffusion—while modeling complex spatial dependencies among diverse urban entities and their temporal evolution.
+We evaluate UrbanGraph on UMC4/12, a physics-based simulation dataset covering diverse urban configurations and climates.
+Results show that UrbanGraph improves R² by up to 10.8\% and reduces FLOPs by 17.0\% over all baselines, with heterogeneous and dynamic graphs contributing 3.5\% and 7.1\% gains.
+Our dataset provides the first high-resolution benchmark for spatio-temporal microclimate modeling, and our method extends to broader urban heterogeneous dynamic computing tasks. *

 ![Model Architecture](./assets/T-DRGCN.png)